 The area in and around Grand Lake St. Marys played an important role in developing the Northwest Territory, and consequently, the state of Ohio.
-In 1825 the Ohio Legislature approved funding for the construction of the Miami-Erie Canal, a 250-mile waterway that linked Lake Erie near Toledo to Cincinnati.
-Work on the canal was carried out over a twenty-year span from 1825 to 1845, and laborers were paid a whopping 30 cents a day, plus food, shelter, and whiskey.
+In 1825, the Ohio Legislature approved funding for the construction of the Miami-Erie Canal, a 250-mile waterway that linked Lake Erie near Toledo to Cincinnati.
+Work on the canal was carried out over a twenty-year span from 1825 to 1845, and laborers were paid a whopping thirty cents a day, plus food, shelter, and whiskey.
 Grand Lake St. Marys, along with two other reservoirs, was constructed to help maintain the required five-foot depth of the canal, to which it was connected by a three-mile feeder.
 The advent of the railroad brought an end to the canal system, and the last section was closed in 1929.

-Oil was discovered near Grand Lake St. Marys in the 1890s, and the lake was soon home to world’s first offshore oil well.
-The lake was dotted with oil derricks while the black gold was plentiful, but the only reminder of that era is a pile of rocks near the lakes center, which marks the spot of the last producing well.
+Oil was discovered near Grand Lake St. Marys in the 1890s, and the lake was soon home to the world’s first offshore oil well.
+The lake was dotted with oil derricks while the black gold was plentiful, but the only reminder of that era is a pile of rocks near the lake’s center, which marks the spot of the last producing well.

 At its completion in 1845, Grand Lake St. Marys was the largest man-made reservoir in the world, and it remained so until the construction of Hoover Dam and Lake Mead.
 Along with other canal feeder lakes in the state, this 13,500-acre reservoir was one of the first areas to be dedicated as an Ohio state park in 1949.

-The lake remains a popular attraction for fishermen, boaters, swimmers and campers.
-Many species of wildlife can be found on and around the reservoir and its wildlife refuge, including water birds, fox squirrel, mink, raccoon, beaver, coyote, white-tailed deer and the long-absent bald eagle.
+The lake remains a popular attraction for fishermen, boaters, swimmers, and campers.
+Many species of wildlife can be found on and around the reservoir and its wildlife refuge, including water birds, fox squirrel, mink, raccoon, beaver, coyote, white-tailed deer, and the long-absent bald eagle.